okta/okta.github.io/_source/_use_cases/api_access_management/index.md

 * Configure clients to support only the grant types that are required by the specific use cases under development.
 Disable all other grant types.
 * Within Okta, only assigned users and groups can authenticate with a client (application).
 Use the **Everyone** group only when necessary.
 * Okta sends tokens and authorization codes to a redirect URI (bound to the application's client ID) only if it is on the whitelist.
 Therefore, limit this list to URIs in active use.
+* A client (application) should never inspect the contents of an access token.
+For example, do not customize the client's UI based on scopes in the access token.

 #### Authorization Server